perfectdarkmode1/perfectdarkmode1.github.io/content/linux/rhcsa/5_basic_user_management.md

 		- Holds a group name that must begin with a letter.
 Group names with up to 255 characters, including the
 		- uppercase, underscore (_) and hyphen (-) characters, are also supported. (not recommended)
 	 - Field 2 (Encrypted Password):
 		 - Can be empty or contain an “x” (points to the /etc/gshadow file for the actual password), or a hashed group-level password.
-You
 		 - can set a password on a group for non-members to be able to change their group identity temporarily using the newgrp command.
-The
 		 - non-members must enter the correct password in order to do so.
 	- Field 3 (GID):
 		- Holds a GID, that is also placed in the GID field of the passwd file.